alice-viola/ThreadPool/README.md

 // Return only when all the iterations
 // will be executed.
 ```
-When in a private project I have replaced the standard *push* with the
+I have experimented a performance boost from 10% to 300% using this method instead
-*apply_for*, I've had a 10% performance boost.
+of the classical push.

 ### Future from push
 For task insertion, you may like to get a future reference to the pushed